 PLEASE COMPLETE OUR PATIENT SURVEY using the link below.

 PLEASE CHECK OUR 'ON-LINE MEDICAL RECORDS' SECTION FOR DETAILS.

 To contact a doctor when the surgery is closed at weekends and between the hours of 6.30 pm and 8.00 am Monday to Friday, please telephone NHS 111 (dial 111 from your phone for free) and your call will automatically be forwarded to the Somerset Out of Hours Medical Service

-If you need to speak to a doctor or nurse on the telephone, please try to telephone (Williton 632701) either between 8.30 am and 9.00 am or between 11.30 am and 12 noon, when the clinician is more likely to be available.
-We try not to interrupt consultations except in an emergency.
+If you need to speak to a doctor or nurse on the telephone, please telephone (Williton 632701) and speak to the receptionist about your needs.
+We do not interrupt GP consultations except in an emergency.

 We provide a range of specialist clinics as part of your health care.
 Please ask our receptionist for details of when the following services are available.